Our Mission

 Our History

-Serving the Salt Lake Valley since 1986
+Serving the Greater Salt Lake and Davis County areas since 1986.

 Habitat for Humanity International